-The proceedings for the telephone hearing follow the same format as the in-person hearing, with one exception.
+Many states offer the option to appear for the telephone hearing by telephone.
+The process follows much of the same format as the in-person hearing, with one very important exception.
 The documentary evidence must be sent to the hearing officer and the claimant prior to the hearing date.
-Likewise, the claimant must send you a copy of any documents he wants considered as evidence.
-Any documents you provide to the claimant should be sent registered mail or by overnight courier.
+In some instances the notice of hearing will provide a date by which the documents must be submitted.
+The claimant must also send to you a copy of any documents they considered as evidence.
+Any documents you provide to the claimant should be sent with proof of delivery or by overnight courier.
 If all interested parties do not receive copies of documents, they may be excluded from evidence.
-If a document for which you have not received a copy is introduced as evidence, you may object to its admission as an exhibit.
-Even if no objection is made, the judge may still decide to exclude the document as a matter of procedure.
+If a document is introduced as evidence that you have not received, you may object to its admission as an exhibit.
+Even if no objection is made, the hearing officer may still decide to exclude the document as a matter of procedure.